uriel1998/agaetr/README.md

 * Check parser doesn't choke if there's a newline at the end of the posts.db file
 * If hashtags are in description or title, make first occurance a hashtag
 * Create some kind of homespun CW for Twitter, etc
-* Out posting for Facebook (pages, at least), Pleroma, Pintrest, IRC, Instagram
+* Out posting for Facebook (pages, at least), Pleroma, Pintrest, IRC, Instagram, Internet Archive, archivebox